On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: Introduction and motivation

-In all our simulation studies we chose a class of data generating processes for which the minimax rates of estimation were known, in order to be able to better evaluate the properties of our proposed procedures.
-Specifically, both the true propensity score and outcome regression functions in our simulation studies were chosen to lie in particular \text{H\"{o}lder}{} smoothness classes to insure that the \textit{DR-ML estimator}{} $ \widehat\psi_1$ had significant asymptotic bias.
-Furthermore, in most of our simulation studies, we estimated these regression functions using nonparametric kernel regression estimators that are known to obtain the minimax optimal rate of convergence for these smoothness classes \citep{tysbakov2009book}, thereby guaranteeing that $\widehat\psi_1$ performed nearly as well as any other DR-ML estimators.
-The basis functions $ \overline{z}_k (x)$ were chosen to be particular Daubechies wavelets that \citet{robins2008higher, robins2009semiparametric, robins2017minimax} showed to be minimax optimal for estimation of $\psi$ by $\widehat\psi_{2, k}$ for the chosen smoothness classes. \emph{Thus, in our simulations, we used optimal versions of both $\widehat\psi_1$ and $\widehat\psi_{2, k}$ to insure a fair comparison.} [Out of interest, in \Cref{tab:covfnl-3} and \Cref{tab:covfnl-4} of \Cref{sec:covfnl}, we also report additional simulation results in which the propensity score and outcome regression were estimated with convolutional neural networks \citep{farrell2018deep}.
-Qualitatively similar results were obtained.]
+In simulation studies we chose a data generating process for which the minimax rates of estimation were known, in order to be able to better evaluate the properties of our proposed procedures.
+Specifically, both the true propensity score and outcome regression functions in our simulation studies were chosen to lie in particular \Holder{} smoothness classes chosen to ensure that $\hat{\psi}_{1}$ had significant asymptotic bias.
+We estimated these regression functions using nonparametric kernel regression estimators that are known to obtain the minimax optimal rate of convergence for these smoothness classes \citep{tsybakov2009book}, thereby guaranteeing that $\hat{\psi}_{1}$ performed close to as well as any other DRML estimator.
+[Out of interest, in \Cref{sec:simulations}, we also report simulation results when the regression functions are estimated by neural networks.]
+The basis functions $\zbar_{k}(x)$ were chosen to be particular Cohen-Vial-Daubechies wavelets that \citet{robins2009semiparametric, robins2017minimax} showed to be minimax optimal for estimation of $\psi$ by $\hat{\psi}_{2, k}$ for the chosen smoothness classes.
+In summary, we used optimal versions of $\hat{\psi}_{1}$ and $\hat{\psi}_{2, k}$ to ensure a fair comparison.